huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Show your work.
-Share all ideas you have.
+[Show your work.](https://austinkleon.com/show-your-work/) Share all ideas you have.
 Share a lot.
 Put them freely on the internet.
-Open source your knowledge.
-Give everything you have without any expectations in return.
+[Open source your knowledge.](https://wiki.nikiv.dev) Give everything you have without any expectations in return.

-Most of life is a search for who and what needs you the most.
-Serve for the community.
+[Most of life is a search for who and what needs you the most.](https://x.com/naval/status/797865441783709696?lang=en) Serve for the community.
 Try your best to be useful and helpful to the society, the world, the universe.
 Your goal is to become a person of value, not a person of success.
+Inspire and help others, however you can.